Phillylacrosse.com, Posted 8/9/21

 From Press Release

-2008 in her junior season.
-Wszalek began her coaching career as an assistant at Marist during the 2010 season, helping them to a MAAC Championship and a berth in the NCAA Tournament that year.
+The West Chester, Pa. native began her coaching career as an assistant at Marist during the 2010 season, assisting both the offensive and defensive units.
+The Red Foxes won the MAAC Championship and earned a berth into the NCAA Division I Women’s Lacrosse Tournament in her lone season in Poughkeepsie.